 Now, on to the new functionality!
 One of the things which was noticed in our analysis, as well as Community feedback, was that by adding significantly more PvE elements to the game, without adjusting the PvP aspects, we ended up with too much going on in a world, and the worlds feel less focused overall on common goals.
 We wanted to make sure that conquering temples remains a big part of the gameplay, but not the only thing players focus on during the Small Temples phase.
 We also want to create a tempo on the world where players can rebuild, and not have to make a decision between defending a newly conquered temple and expanding by conquest of enemy cities.
 To combat this pacing issue, we came up with 'Temple Shielding'.
 We also wanted to encourage players to utilize the buffs gained from small temples to take out their enemies, and not only capture a temple to contribute towards the endgame.

 With the introduction of this new mechanic, Small and Large temples will periodically shield themselves.
-Shielded temples can't be attacked, or conquered or supported.
+Shielded temples can't be attacked, or conquered but can be supported.
 For sieges when a temple becomes shielded it will work similarly to how Olympus works when it jumps.
 Any ongoing sieges will end, and the units will be returned.
 If a temple is already owned, the units stationed in the temple will stay put for the duration of the protection, and the ownership of that temple won't change.

 The duration of shielding depends on the world settings, as well as the endgame settings.
 Faster world speeds result in shorter intervals between shielded and unshielded time.
 We're hoping with this mechanic's introduction, as well as the reduced number of temples available per ocean, we'll see a shift during the shielded time of a temple where players will refocus on gaining ground around the temples they want.